grahamwell/3DLife/README.md

 # 3DLife
 3D Life in Unity

-You just need the GameOfLife Script
+You just need the GameOfLife Script.

 Start an empty 3D project with directional light and camera.

 Add an empty GameObject and attach the Game Of Life script.
-Add a cube, scale it to 0.1 on all axes and make it a prefab Drag that prefab to the first slot in the script (Cell).
+Add a cube, scale it to 0.1 on all axes and make it a prefab.
+Drag that prefab to the first slot in the script (Cell).

-Dimensions can be up to 255 on all three axes .. more is slower Cell spacing should be about 0.1
+Dimensions can be up to 255 on all three axes .. more is slower.
+Cell spacing should be about 0.1

 The Limit curve allows the rules to change slightly to limit overpopulation.